-- German TV channel Pro7 had only a single trailer for the Doctor Who revival series and showed it a whole week before the premiere just once or twice a day in the afternoon.
+- German TV channel Pro 7 had only a single trailer for the Doctor Who revival series and showed it a whole week before the premiere just once or twice a day in the afternoon.
 After that there was no advertising to speak of, they didn't even care to update their information page for the show when they changed the timeslot after a temporary cancellation.
 Many fans think that this killed the show.

 - Top Gear one had an In-Universe example.
 The hosts are tasked with putting on an automotive-themed art show.
 Richard goes on the radio to promote the show and talks about several things... except the art show.
 Jeremy is listening and is not pleased.

 - The 2002-04 Ford SVT Focus was developed by a special sub-division of Ford (that also made the Mustang Cobra and Lightning truck); exclusive marketing was part of the SVT image.
 It was available only through select dealerships, not included in the regular Focus full-line brochures or on the main Ford website, and SVT's relatively small ad budget mostly went to the more profitable truck and Mustang.
 People who owned it loved it, but many others who would have didn't know it existed until it was too late.

 - Microsoft's line of Zune players suffered from this greatly.
-The ad campaign to accompany its initial launch was half-assed at best and before it had a chance to prove itself in the market (and break Apple's monopoly) it fell victim to a vocal Hate Dumb rooted in Quality By Popular Vote.
+The ad campaign to accompany its initial launch was half-assed at best and before it had a chance to prove itself in the market (and break Apple's monopoly) it fell victim to a vocal Hate Dumb rooted in Quality by Popular Vote.
 Only the hatedom wasn't as widespread as most believe because most mainstream consumers had no idea they even existed since Microsoft basically stopped advertising them at all by the time the second gen models arrived, save for one faux-infomercial starring an Expy of the Shamwow guy.

 - Asuna cars in Canada were this, do you remember the Asuna SE and GT?
 About the only ones anyone can remember were the Asuna Sunfire and Asuna Sunrunner but that's about it.
 Ironically, there's a small campaign to revive the brand.

-- This is thought to be one of the reasons Freespace 2 did not sell very well, despite overwhelming critical acclaim and praise.
+- This is thought to be one of the reasons FreeSpace 2 did not sell very well, despite overwhelming critical acclaim and praise.
 Particularly bad since its predecessor, Descent: Freespace gained respectable enough sales to warrant an ad campaign.

 - This was one of the major death blows for the otherwise-stellar Gamecube game Gotcha Force.

-- The Metroid series can't decide whether to avert this or play it straight.
+- The Metroid series can't decide whether to avert this or play it straight:

 - Metroid: Other M got another great live-action-CGI commercial and a cool website, but the ads only started running a few days before release.
 And then Reggie-Fils-Aime asks the fans why they didn't buy it (although the game's mixed reception didn't help, the marketing was clearly a problem as well).

 - Sony has hardly marketed the Playstation Move despite the acclaim of the peripheral and wireless gameplay being the latest trend at the moment.
 They also seem to rely on nothing but strong word of mouth in America to sell the Playstation Vita after 2013, after refocusing the platform on Japanese imports and independent titles.

 - One of the biggest problems that Armored Core has is that it is almost never advertised past E3.
 This has caused the game to be thrown between publishing companies like a spiked ball.
 To elaborate, the series has been taken up by three different companies after the original dropped it (after Last Raven).
 Sega picked the series up for 4, only to drop it and for Ubisoft to pick it up.
 Ubisoft dumped it, and now Bandai has the ball for Armored Core 5.

-- Namco Bandai seems to give absolutely no importance to advertising games of the Tales Series in the West.
+- Bandai Namco seems to give absolutely no importance to advertising games of the Tales Series in the West.
 Usually it follows a pattern of localization announcement followed by months of silence, and then a short trailer a week before releasing; and that's it.
 And they wonder why the series isn't that popular around here.
-The only titles that were decently advertised were the two Tales Of Symphonia games, but Nintendo was probably the one responsible for that.
+The only titles that were decently advertised were the two Tales of Symphonia games, but Nintendo was probably the one responsible for that.

 - Project .hack was well-advertised to begin with in the US, but every release after the first game, including the sequel series .hack//G.U., experienced this, in addition to getting the Friday Night Death Slot if it was an anime other than .hack//SIGN.